hexops/mach/gpu/README.md

 Contributions are very welcome.
 Pull requests must be sent to [the main repository](https://github.com/hexops/mach/tree/main/gpu) to avoid some complex merge conflicts we'd get by accepting contributions in both repositories.
 Once the changes are merged there, they'll get sync'd to this repository automatically.

+## Goals

+* Allow comptime-defined interception of WebGPU API requests (comptime interfaces.)
+* Expose a standard Dawn `webgpu.h`-compliant C ABI, which routes through comptime interfaces.
+* Support Dawn and Browser (via WASM/JS) implementations of WebGPU.

+## Non-goals

+* Support non-Dawn (e.g. Rust WebGPU) implementations if they don't match the same `webgpu.h` as Dawn.
+* Maintain backwards compatibility with deprecated `webgpu.h` methods.

 ## WebGPU version

 Dawn's `webgpu.h` is the authoritative source for our API.
-You can find [the current version we use here](https://github.com/hexops/dawn/blob/generated-2022-07-10/out/Debug/gen/webgpu-headers/webgpu.h).
+You can find [the current version we use here](https://github.com/hexops/dawn/blob/generated-2022-07-10/out/Debug/gen/include/dawn/webgpu.h).

 When updating, every single change is verified against [the WebGPU spec itself](https://github.com/gpuweb/gpuweb/tree/main/spec) to ensure our WebAssembly backend also functions effectively.

 The rules for translating `webgpu.h` are as follows:

 * `WGPUBuffer` -> `gpu.Buffer`:
-  * Handles like these become a `pub const Buffer = enum(usize) {_}` to ensure they are still pointers compatible with the C ABI, while still allowing us to declare methods on them.
+  * Handles like these become a `pub const Buffer = *opaque {_}` to ensure they are still pointers compatible with the C ABI, while still allowing us to declare methods on them.
-  * As a result, `null` is represented as `gpu.Buffer.none` which is defined as `pub const none: Buffer = @intToEnum(Buffer, 0);` iff the type can be nullable.g
+  * As a result, `null`able `Buffer` is represented simply as `?Buffer`
-* `WGPUBufferBindingType` -> `gpu.Buffer.BindingType` (purely because it's prefix matches an opaque pointer type, it thus goes into that file.)
+* `WGPUBufferBindingType` -> `gpu.BufferBindingType` (purely because it's prefix matches an opaque pointer type, it thus goes into the `buffer.zig` file.)
-* Reserved Zig keywords:
+* Reserved Zig keywords are translated as follows:
   * `undefined` -> `undef`
   * `null` -> `nul`
   * `error` -> `err`